Puer Tea: Is it Better to Brew with a Gaiwan or a Teapot?

 Puer Tea: Is it Better to Brew with a Gaiwan or a ?

-1. With the same amount of tea, temperature, and steeping time, a purple clay pot more effectively releases the tea's character, producing a better flavor profile compared to a porcelain gaiwan.
+1. With the same amount of tea, water temperature, and time, a purple clay pot more effectively releases the tea's character, producing a better flavor profile compared to a porcelain gaiwan.

 The reason is likely due to the strong heat retention and slow heat dissipation of purple clay, which assists in releasing soluble compounds from the tea.